1 . Considering changes

 There are important additional considerations if you're thinking about proposing changes to an employment contract after a TUPE transfer.

-Find out more about employment contract changes after a TUPE transfer
+Find out more about changing a contract after a TUPE transfer

 When employees or workers might propose contract changes